Perl/PPCs/rfcs/rfcOVID-0019.md

 Can't continue after import errors at -e line 0.
 BEGIN failed--compilation aborted.
 ```

+Any attempt to import a non-existent export (e.g., `use Foo ':bar'`) should
+also be fatal.

 For the following, we'll use the following stub example of an `import()`
 method: